 Use Natural and Rustic Finishes

-The hippy influence on boho chic style results in an infusion of accessories that utilize natural or raw materials such as hemp, sisal, wood, and rattan.
-Think woven wall decor, macrame plant hangers, a sisal area rug, or a leather footstool.
-Although natural textures are key, don't let that stop you from throwing in a metallic Buddha or metal floor lamp for a little shine.
+The hippie influence of the 1960s and '70s on boho-chic style ushered in an infusion of accessories that utilize natural or raw materials such as hemp, sisal, wood, and rattan.
+Think woven wall decor, macrame plant hangers, a sisal area rug, a leather footstool or a decorative ladder.
+Although natural textures are key, don't let that stop you from throwing in a metallic Buddha or metal floor lamp for a little shine alongside natural elements like this rattan hanging chair from Jody Lee's home tour in The Glitter Guide.

 03 of 06